sagarneeli/coding-challenges/Misc/algo-and-ds-concepts.md

 The problem of permutations/combinations summing up to a certain amount can turn into a tree.
 The root node contains the entire problem for amount A.

+Coin-change and combinatorial problems may look similar at first glance, but subtle differences in constraints require entirely different approaches.
+In our discussion, we identified **six variants** of the coin-change problem based on two main axes:

+1. **Output Type:**
+   - **Combinations:** Order does not matter.
+   - **Permutations:** Order matters.

+2. **Coin Availability:**
+   - **Infinite copies of each coin.**
+   - **Exactly one copy of each coin.**
+   - **Input with duplicates** (e.g., the input lists coins such as `[5, 5, 10, 10, 20]`).

+This document explains these variants in detail, provides diagrams and decision trees, and includes example implementations for each variant.

 #### Permutation Tree

-At every level we can try and make the tree relatively easier to understand All the K choices available at a root node lead to K child nodes of root.
+- At every level we can try and make the tree relatively easier to understand
+- All the K choices available at a root node lead to K child nodes of root.
-Each child node contains a subproblem.
+- Each child node contains a subproblem.

 The key to solving these problems is to determine if the tree covers all possible choices we can make about coin selection and it's outcomes.